 The Occupational Therapy doctoral program accepts 40 students during its annual admission.
 A bachelor's degree from regionally accredited school in the United States is required for admission into the doctoral degree program.

-The curriculum requires full-time study, plus six months of full-time fieldwork and 16 weeks in a clinical doctoral experience.
 Classes generally take place during the week between the hours of 8 a.m.-5 p.m.

 In addition to the core skills required of an entry-level occupational therapist, the doctoral curriculum includes an increased emphasis on leadership and advocacy skills; broadened research efforts and dissemination; advancement into diverse, non-clinical areas of practice to promote wellness and population health; and skills in management and public policy.